bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Color</h4>

-Sass provides quite a bit of assistance in working with colors, providing a handful of different features to alter and manipulate colors.
-One of the more popular color features in Sass is the ability to change a hexadecimal color, or variable, and convert it into an RGBa value.
+<p>Sass provides quite a bit of assistance in working with colors, providing a
+handful of different features to alter and manipulate colors.
+One of the more popular color features in Sass is the ability to change a hexadecimal color, or variable, and convert it into an RGBa value.</p>

 <h4>Sass</h4>